 If we haven’t answered your questions here, please contact your nearest care home and speak to our Customer Relationship Manager.

-Alternatively, have a look at our downloadable advice guide or financial advice pages.
-There you’ll find information on the rules for funding long term care, what to look for when choosing a care home, a checklist on things to consider before moving and a useful packing list.
+Alternatively, have a look at our downloadable advice guides or financial advice pages.
+There you’ll find information on funding long term care, what to look for when choosing a care home, a checklist of things to consider before moving and a useful packing list.